exul/matrix-rocketchat/README.md

 But this should change soon, because the only crate that needs rust nightly is `serde_derive`.

+It's highly recommended that you use [rustup](https://www.rustup.rs).

 ```
 git clone https://github.com/exul/matrix-rocketchat.git
 cd matrix-rocketchat
+rustup override set nightly
 cargo build --release
 ./target/release/matrix-rocketchat
 ```